AlexandreDecan/sismic/docs/code.rst

 .. autoclass:: sismic.code.PythonEvaluator
     :noindex:

+.. note:: The documentation below explains how an evaluator is organized and what does the default built-in Python evaluator.
+    Readers that are not interested in tuning existing evaluators or creating new ones can skip this part of the documentation.

 Anatomy of a code evaluator
 ---------------------------

-The documentation below explains how an evaluator is organized and what does the default built-in Python evaluator.
-Readers that are not interested in tuning existing evaluators or creating new ones can skip this part of the documentation.

 An :py:class:`~sismic.code.Evaluator` must provide two main methods and an attribute: